cloudfoundry/docs-cfcr/docs/installing/deploying-cfcr.md

 The `http_proxy` is the proxy server for HTTP traffic, `https_proxy` is the proxy server for HTTPS traffic, and `no_proxy` specifies addresses to exclude from proxying.

-!!! note
+If you set `http_proxy` or `https_proxy`, the `no_proxy` must contain the IP addresses for the master CFCR nodes, worker CFCR nodes, and Kubernetes clusters.
-	If you set `http_proxy` and/or `https_proxy`, the `no_proxy` must contain the IPs for the master and worker CFCR nodes.
-This can be easily achieved by using the same value as set for the internal CIDR property within `KUBO_ENV/director.yml`.
-Please also add the kubernetes cluster IP ranges, `10.200.0.0/16,10.100.0.0/16`, to `no_proxy`.
+For the master and worker node IPs, you can use the same value that you set for the internal CIDR property in `KUBO_ENV/director.yml`.

 For example: